.

-Friesian Sporthorse Association: Mission Statement
+Friesian Sporthorse Association:

-The Friesian Sporthorse Association is the first registry dedicated exclusively to recognizing and promoting the true Friesian Sporthorse.
-We are also the first registry to recognize the Friesian Sporthorse as a breed, with specific guidelines for breeding and registration.
 It is our goal to encourage and recognize quality Friesian crossbreds bred especially as sporthorses, based on established sporthorse and Warmblood breeding practices and registration guidelines.
-We are not just another registry for recording Friesian crossbreds, we are a registry devoted exclusively to the Friesian Sporthorse, and devoted to the recognition and development of the Friesian Sporthorse as a breed.
-We aim to encourage people to breed with a specific sporthorse goal in mind, blending the wonderful qualities of the Friesian, with breeds such as the Warmblood and Thoroughbred, to create the best of both worlds, a true Friesian Sporthorse.
+We are not just another registry for recording Friesian crossbreds, we are a registry devoted exclusively to the Friesian Sporthorse, and devoted to the recognition and development of the Friesian Sporthorse as a breed, and we are the official studbook holder for the breed.
+We will continue to build the reputation of the Friesian Sporthorse as a legitimate, reputable breed thru our strict Registration Guidelines, Breeding Approvals, and performance recognition.
+We aim to encourage people to breed with a specific sporthorse goal in mind, blending the wonderful qualities of the Friesian with breeds such as the Warmblood and Thoroughbred, to create the best of both worlds, a true Friesian Sporthorse.

 The Friesian Sporthorse Association aims to support, guide, and encourage breeders, owners, and Friesian Sporthorse enthusiasts.

 The Friesian Sporthorse Association will stay free of politics.
 All aspects of the registry will be handled with fairness and integrity.
-The FSA is run by a Board, made up of a diverse group of members representing decades of experience with Warmbloods, Sporthorses, and/or Friesians.
+The FSA is run by a Board made up of a diverse group of members representing decades of experience with Warmbloods, Sporthorses, and/or Friesians.
 The board members have extensive backgrounds, knowledge, and experience with one or more of the following: Warmblood and Sporthorse breeding, Friesian breeding, and/or the sporting disciplines of dressage, driving, eventing, and hunter/jumper.
 This enables us to handle issues in a fair and balanced way, free of politics and self-interest, and with the best interests of the Friesian Sporthorse always as our priority.

 Friesian Sporthorse Breed Standard / Breeding Objective